-In this 2017–18 school year, Kona Pacific has begun the process incorporating a new educational framework developed by the Office of Hawaiian Education, established by the Hawaii DOE in 2015.
+In the 2017–18 school year, Kona Pacific began the process of incorporating a new educational framework developed by the Office of Hawaiian Education, established by the Hawaii DOE in 2015.

 The Office of Hawaiian Education started with a question: What would an educational system centered on core Hawaiian values look like?